Dublin City University: Main campus

 The total area of the main campus is approximately 202000 m2 and is bordered by Collins Avenue, Albert College Park, Ballymun Road, Hillside Farm and St. Aidan's School.
 A further 40000 m2 (including Elmhurst House) situated along Griffith Avenue have been acquired.
 Entrances to the main campus are from Ballymun Road, to the west, and Collins Avenue, to the north.

 St Clare's (Sports) campus

 There are 142000 m2 at the St Clare's campus on the west side of Ballymun Road; this part of the campus also includes the Sports Pavilion.

 DCU Alpha Innovation campus

-A 10-acre site with 18,000 sq. m. of buildings, north of central Glasnevin, DCU ALPHA is a research-intensive innovation campus dedicated to inspiring the development of future technologies.
-It is home to 35 companies employing 350 staff who are developing products in connected health, clean energy and Internet of Things (IoT) technology.
+A 10-acre site with 18,000 sq. m. of buildings, north of central Glasnevin, DCU ALPHA is home to 35 companies employing 350 staff who are developing products in connected health, clean energy and Internet of Things (IoT) technology.

 St Patrick's campus

 The grounds, including a sports field at the rear, of the former St Patrick's Teaching Training College in central Drumcondra, north of the River Tolka, form a distinct campus.
-The majority of DCU Institute of Education activities are located at this campus.
+The majority of DCU Institute of Education activities are located on this campus.